n8henrie/n8henrie.github.io/_posts/2011-07-08-hashtags-in-notes-and-calendar-events.md

   <p />

   <div>
     The idea behind this is that I can use the apps' search functions to get a list of events related to a given project or topic.
-For better or worse, the hashtag doesn't seem to make a difference on the search results in Google Calendar or iCal (IIRC &#8212; I need to double check iCal).
+For better or worse, the hashtag doesn't seem to make a difference on the search results in Google Calendar or iCal (IIRC — I need to double check iCal).
 It <i>does</i>, however, make a different in spotlight searching on iOS.
 Compare these screenshots.
 One shows me all of my calendar events that I've marked as relevant to my Ob/Gyn rotation, the other shows me all kinds of stuff that happens to have the letters Ob.
   </div>

   <p />

   <div>
-    The difference is even more important in Simplenote / Notational Velocity, where &#8220;#temp&#8221; efficiently pulls up all of my temporary notes, as compared to &#8220;temp&#8221;, which would give me every note that contained the word template, temporary, temper, contempt, etc.
+    The difference is even more important in Simplenote / Notational Velocity, where “#temp” efficiently pulls up all of my temporary notes, as compared to “temp”, which would give me every note that contained the word template, temporary, temper, contempt, etc.
   </div>

   <p />